Automated BIM Generation from LiDAR Point Clouds

 The Challenge

-LiDAR scanners capture buildings with extraordinary precision, but the resulting point clouds are inherently unstructured.
-Although this data accurately represents the physical environment, it does not contain semantic meaning.
+Although this data accurately represents the physical environment, it lacks semantic meaning.
+A point cloud does not explicitly describe which points represent walls, doors, columns, or mechanical systems.
 Human engineers must interpret this structure and manually recreate the building inside BIM software.

 This manual step represents one of the largest bottlenecks in the production of digital twins.
 The challenge was therefore not simply processing large volumes of 3D data, but teaching machines to understand architectural structure within that data.